 - 1. An operating permit or historic use permit, or amendment thereto, is required to produce water from a non-exempt well, to substantially alter the size or capacity of a non-exempt well, or to alter an exempt well if the alteration will render the well non-exempt. - 2.
 A permit confers only the right to use the permit under the provisions of these rules and according to its terms.
 All permits are subject to the applicable terms, provisions and conditions of these rules, and the permit terms may be modified or amended pursuant to the provisions of these rules.
 [Amended June 12, 2012] - 3.
-Within 90 calendar days after the date of a change in ownership of a non-exempt well or well system, the permit holder must notify the District in writing of the name of the new well owner.
-Any person who becomes the well owner of a currently permitted well, or well system, must, within 90 calendar days from the date of the change in ownership, file an application for an amendment to the permit in accordance with Rule 7.2 to effect a transfer of the permit.
-[Amended May 12, 2020] - 4.
+Within ninety (90) calendar days after the date of a change in ownership of a non-exempt well or well system, the permit holder must notify the District in writing of the name of the new well owner.
+[Amended October , 2024] - 3.4.
+Any person who becomes the well owner of a currently permitted well, or well system, must, within ninety (90) calendar days from the date of the change in ownership, file an application for an amendment to the permit in accordance with Rule 7.2 to effect a transfer of the permit.
+[Amended May 12, 2020] [Amended October , 2024] - 4.5.
 An application pursuant to which a permit or registration has been issued is incorporated in the permit or registration, and the permit or registration is granted on the basis of and contingent upon the accuracy of the information supplied in that application.
 A finding by the Board that false information has been supplied in the application will, at the Board's discretion, be grounds to refuse the application or for immediate revocation of the permit or registration.
-Wellpumps and equipment shall only be installed or serviced in wells registered with the District. - 5.
-Violation of a permit's terms, conditions, requirements or special provisions, including pumping groundwater in an amount in excess of either the permitted production or the authorized maximum withdrawal rate, is a violation of these rules and is punishable as provided by law and these rules. - 6.
-Applications that are requested by the applicant to be processed concurrently will be processed and considered by the Board concurrently according to the standards and rules applicable to each application. - 7.
-All permits issued by the District are subject to the management plan. - 8.
-Historic use permits are issued for an indefinite term, until modified or revoked by the Board after notice and hearing.
+Well pumps and equipment shall only be installed or serviced in wells registered with the District. - 67.
+Applications that are requested by the applicant to be processed concurrently will be processed and considered by the Board concurrently according to the standards and rules applicable to each application. - 74.
+All permits issued by the District are subject to the mManagement pPlan Amended October , 2024]. - 8.9.
+Historic use permits are generally issued for an indefinite term, until modified or revoked by the Board after notice and hearing.
+Specific situations or agreements may provide for a historic use permit to be for a specific term which shall be included in the permit and may not be renewed.
+[Amended October , 2024]